Caloris Low-Spore Process

 The Caloris Solution

-n the past two years, two dairy processors have worked with Caloris to install new evaporator systems incorporating the patent-pending Caloris Low Spore Process, and are now consistently and routinely producing high quality low-spore milk powders while maintaining continuous and uninterrupted operation of their spray dryer systems.
+In the past two years, two dairy processors have worked with Caloris to install new evaporator systems incorporating the patented Caloris Low Spore Process, and are now consistently and routinely producing high quality low-spore milk powders while maintaining continuous and uninterrupted operation of their spray dryer systems.

 How It Works